Beyond STEM: STEMinar

 On January 19, Burnaby Central Secondary School was humming with activity as high school students from across the Lower Mainland flocked together to participate in the annual STEMinar Conference.

-Sponsored by SCWIST’s Youth Engagement Committee through their Quantum Leaps grant, the event was organized by Burnaby Centrals Beyond STEM club, a youth-led organization dedicated to helping Lower Mainland students discover and pursue their passions in science, technology, engineering, and mathematics.
+The event was sponsored by SCWIST’s Youth Engagement Committee through their Quantum Leaps grant.
+This youth scholarship provides students with $500 and guidance to host their own student-led conference.
+The event was organized by Burnaby Centrals Beyond STEM club, a youth-led organization dedicated to helping Lower Mainland students discover and pursue their passions in science, technology, engineering and mathematics.

 The conference opened with a keynote from Dr.Peter Liljedahl, Professor of Mathematics Education at SFU and past Olympic sprint canoeist.
 During his speech, Dr. Liljedahl discussed how unpredictable the future can be, taking the students on a journey through his nonlinear life, where he jumped between schools, hobbies, sports and professions before ending up at SFU.
 His closing remarks were worthy advice for anyone of any age.